turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_{custom_resource_singular_name}.md

                         - PKCS1
                         - PKCS8
                     rotationPolicy:
                       description: RotationPolicy controls how private keys should be regenerated when a re-issuance is being processed.
 If set to Never, a private key will only be generated if one does not already exist in the target `spec.secretName`.
-If one does exists but it does not have the correct algorithm or size, a warning will be raised to await user intervention.
+If one does exist but it does not have the correct algorithm or size, a warning will be raised to await user intervention.
 If set to Always, a private key matching the specified requirements will be generated whenever a re-issuance occurs.
-Default is 'Never' for backward compatibility.
+The Default is 'Never' for backward compatibility.
                       type: string
                       enum:
                         - Never